pdf-raku/PDF-raku/README.md

 - high level data access via tied Hashes and Arrays
 - a type system for mapping PDF internal structures to Perl 6 objects

-Note: This is a low-to-medium level module.
-For higher level PDF manipulation, please see <a href="https://github.com/p6-pdf/perl6-PDF-DOM">PDF::DOM</a> (under construction).
+Note: This is a low-to-medium level module that understands physical the structure of a PDF. <a href="https://github.com/p6-pdf/perl6-PDF-DOM">PDF::DOM</a> (under construction) targets the logical document structure.

 ## Example Usage